ProductsJune 30, 2026

 Duckie’s Verdict: Is it safe?

 Unsure about other ingredients?
 Download the Duckie App to scan instantly.
-Duckie breaks down materials, additives, and coatings in baby gear so you can see beyond the marketing and get a clear, evidence-based safety snapshot.
+Duckie breaks down materials, additives and hidden chemicals in baby products so you can go beyond Glass vs. Plastic Baby Bottles: Microplastic Risks Explained and feel confident about everything that touches your baby’s skin or mouth.

 FAQ

-Are silicone baby bottles free from microplastics?
+Are BPA-free plastic baby bottles safe from microplastics?

 Duckie App